There are a lot of hidden keyboard shortcuts and tricks that let you do some of the things that you want to do in Photoshop.

 - Open the image in Photoshop.

-- Click where you want the line to start.
+- Click where you want to start the line.

-- Hold down the “Shift” key on your keyboard, then click at the desired end point.
+- Hold down Shift, then click the end point of the line.

 But Photoshop also has a lot of tools that help you add new objects to that image, such as a line.
 In our tutorial below we will discuss how to draw a line in Photoshop using the Brush tool.